ezEngine/docs-src/pages/docs/scenes/selection.md

 ![Scene Tree Filter](media/scene-tree-filter.png)

+## Selection Undo

+If you accidentally changed the selection, you can restore the previous selection using `Ctrl + B`.
+This will switch to another scene layer, if necessary.

 ## Selection Pivot

 If you select multiple objects, then the object that you add to your selection *last* determines the position of [editing gizmos](gizmos.md) and thus the pivot point for some operations.
 For example, you can rotate a group of objects around a specific point, by having a (dummy) object at that point and adding it to your selection last.